scala-blitz/scala-blitz.github.com/home/documentation/scheduler.md

 ## Default sequential scheduler

-We also have a scheduler that uses only invoker thread to perform computation.
+We also have a scheduler that uses only a single, caller thread to perform computations.
-The simplest way to use this scheduler is to add an import:
+The simplest way to use this scheduler is to add the following import:

     import scala.collection.par.Scheduler.Implicits.sequential

-Due to low-overheads in our operations implementations it can be up to 50 times faster to use our operation implementations instead of scala standard library operations.
-This can be automatized by using [optimize block]({{ homedir }}/home/documentation/optimize.html).
+Due to optimizations applied to bulk operations on collections it can be up to 50x faster to use a ScalaBlitz operation instead of Scala standard library operations.
+Using the [optimize block]({{ homedir }}/home/documentation/optimize.html) currently optimizes the operation and then uses this scheduler to execute it.

 ## Instantiating an existing scheduler